madadi-jafar/madadi-jafar/README.md

 # 👋 Hi, I'm Jafar Madadi

+Welcome! 🎉
+Thank you for stopping by my profile.
+I appreciate you taking the time to learn more about me and my work.
+Feel free to explore my projects, tech stack, and experience.

 ### 🚀 Senior Software Engineer | Full-Stack Architect | Microservices & Cloud Enthusiast

 <p align="left">